 Located in the remodelled 19th century State Buildings, Singaporean hotelier Christina Ong’s COMO The Treasury was designed by Australian architect Kerry Hill.
 The 48 enormous, elegant, light-filled rooms and suites are minimalist in style, with lofty ceilings and balconies with views over Stirling Gardens or Cathedral Square.
 The rooftop restaurant Wildflower offers Swan River views and cuisine driven by delicious Western Australian produce while downstairs is David Thompson’s buzzy Thai food eatery, Long Chim (see below).

-Book a table at Long Chim (Corner St Georges Terrace and Barrack Street, Perth) for a feast of the best Thai food you’ll find outside Thailand.
-Located in the cellar of the State Buildings, with murals by the likes of Thai street artists Alex Face, Gong and Diamond One enlivening the walls, David Thompson’s authentic Thai street food, craft beers, a long list of local wines, and killer cocktails.
+There are few better ways to begin a weekend in Perth itinerary than with a feast of David Thompson’s authentic Thai street food at Long Chim (Corner St Georges Terrace and Barrack Street, Perth), which will probably be the best Thai food you’ll find outside Thailand.
+Located in the cellar of the State Buildings, Long Chim has murals by the likes of Thai street artists Alex Face, Gong and Diamond One enlivening the walls, craft beers, a long list of local wines, and killer cocktails.
 Try the mandarin and lemongrass negroni.
 If you’re two or more, order the Maa Long Chim menu – a selection of salads, soups, curries and stir fries with rice to share – or sample some of Western Australia’s finest produce, grilled over wood and charcoal, such as Fremantle octopus, Exmouth prawns, Busselton squid, or whole Geraldton Silver Whiting.
 On Fridays from 6pm to late, there are DJs and Thai eats in the Long Chim courtyard.

 Perth’s entertainment district and arts hub, Northbridge is also home to Perth’s Chinatown, centred along William Street, which is peppered with Chinese restaurants, Korean BBQ joints, Vietnamese noodle houses, and Asian supermarkets, grocery shops, and bakeries.
 Look for the glistening roast ducks (prepared hourly!) in the window at Good Fortune Roast Duck House, where we recommend you order the classic Peking Duck, served with the crispy skin and succulent meat on pancakes, with spring onions, cucumbers and Hoi Sin sauce.
 If you’re hungry, also try the Peking Duck San Choy Bow – crispy lettuce cups filled with shredded duck.